solarmon/WHDLoad-Game-Launcher/README.md

 Two release version files are provided:

 * .zip - this is the recommended **Directory** version.
 Unzip this and mount as a directory (DH0:) in UAE.
-* .hdf - this si the legacy HDF version
+* .hdf - this is the legacy HDF version

-Both version need to have the appropriate kickstart ROMs put in to the Dev/Kickstarts directory.
+Both version will need to have the appropriate kickstart ROMs put in to the **Dev/Kickstarts** directory.

 # Features